 Clay Studio: One of the artistic mediums that is used continuously throughout the year is clay.
 Students learn technique and skills related to making pottery from a professional potter.
 This hands-on medium also supports fine motor, creative and academic skill development.

 Physical Movement Studio: We work with community partners to provide an exciting physical experience for students each week.
 Two of our incredible partners have been the YMCA where students had swimming classes and NYC movement and gymnastics where students have gymnastics classes.

 Professional Studios: Every Wednesday is professional studios where students have a 5-7 week course in two exciting topics that interest them.
 They choose the topics they wish to explore from a selection of four classes and then are committed to that class for the 5-7 week period.
 These classes might include: Theater, cooking, jazz dance, painting, drawing, how motors work, weaving, puppetry, singing, gardening and much more.
 We work with interesting artists and professionals from different fields to bring students new experiences.

 Lunch and Recess: Every day students have half an hour to eat their lunch and then an hour of outdoor recess time.
 We go outside unless it is severe weather.
 Students are walked to Rainbow Park, one block from the school and are encouraged to run, jump and climb!
 If there is inclement weather students run and do indoor games in the indoor movement studio.

 Community Field Trips: We plan trips out in the community both locally and in New York City to deepen studies occurring in the studios.
-Examples of these might include visiting restaurants to order in Spanish or go to The Met for an exhibit on an area of study or visit the salt marshes on Randall Island.
+Examples of these might include visiting restaurants to order in Spanish or go to The Metropolitan Museum of Art for an exhibit on an area of study or visit the salt marshes on Randall’s Island.